Looking for a packaged account? We look at what the top packaged accounts offer and what you should watch out for.

 You just need to make sure you are using as many perks as possible to justify the costs.

 So, is a packaged account right for you?
 Read on, do the sums, and don’t forget the small print.

 Before deciding whether you want one, let's look at exactly how a packaged account works.

-Essentially, it's a current account with bolt-ons like insurance and more generous in-credit or borrowing rates.
+Essentially, it's a current account with bolt-ons like insurance and more generous in-credit rates.

 They come with a monthly fee, so you need to check whether the perks on offer outweigh this cost as you can get many of the same benefits with fee-free accounts (we’ve noted these below).